kriskowal/lode/README.md

 -------------

-A Lode package supports multiple kinds of inter-package dependency and can conditionally include module roots within the package depending on several initialization options.
+A Lode package supports multiple kinds of inter-package dependency and each package can be composed from several layered directory trees ("roots") depending on several conditions, like whether the package is being used in development or production, and whether the package is being used in a web page, browser extension, or server-side JavaScript embedding.

+### Composition

 A package can contain several roots.
 Which roots are incorporated depends on the loader options.
 For example, a